FAU Researchers Receive Grants to Combat Alzheimer’s Disease

 About 580,000 people aged 65 and older are living with Alzheimer’s disease in Florida and that number is expected to soar to 720,000 by 2025.

 Four researchers from Florida Atlantic University ’s Schmidt College of Medicine and Charles E. Schmidt College of Science have received grants totaling $641,818 from the Florida Department of Health’s Ed and Ethel Moore Alzheimer’s Disease Research Program.
-Award recipients also represent the FAU Brain Institute (I-BRAIN), which advances neuroscience research, technology and education, and the FAU Institute for Human Health and Disease Intervention (I-HEALTH), created to advance health through pioneering research and practical applications.
+Award recipients also represent the FAU Brain Institute, which advances neuroscience research, promotes neuroscience education, facilitates translational research discoveries and enhances public awareness, and the FAU Institute for Human Health and Disease Intervention (I-HEALTH), created to advance health through pioneering research and practical applications.

 “We are excited to receive these important grants from the Ed and Ethel Moore Alzheimer’s Disease Research Program,” said Janet Robishaw, Ph.D., senior associate dean for research and chair of the Department of Biomedical Science in the Schmidt College of Medicine.
 “Using collaborative and multi-disciplinary approaches, our researchers are striving to understand basic biological mechanisms and cultivate new strategies to combat Alzheimer’s disease in South Florida and beyond through patient-centered research and discovery.”

 The Ed and Ethel Moore Alzheimer’s Disease Research Program was established to fund research aimed at preventing or finding a cure for Alzheimer’s disease (AD).
 Objectives include improving the health of Floridians by researching better prevention, diagnoses, treatments and cures for AD, expanding the foundation of knowledge relating to prevention, diagnosis, treatment and cures, and stimulating economic activity in Florida in areas related to AD research.